exiled-apes/candy-machine-mint/README.md

 # Introduction

-The Candy-Machine-Mint-V2-Ready-UI project is a fork of the famous [Candy-Machine-Mint](https://github.com/exiled-apes/candy-machine-mint) upgraded to the recent Candy Machine V2 Solana release.
+The **Candy-Machine-V2-Responsive-UI** project is a fork of the famous [Candy-Machine-Mint](https://github.com/exiled-apes/candy-machine-mint) upgraded to the recent **Candy Machine V2** Solana release.
-In addition, I share with you a ready to prod UI which can be easily customized in 5mn.
+But that's not all, I share with you a **Prod-ready Responsive UI** which can be easily customized in 5mn.

 ![Candy Machine Preview Image](https://i.ibb.co/zJHLD8N/demo-mint-page.png)